Patient Policies and Privacy

 III.
 USES AND DISCLOSURES WITH YOUR AUTHORIZATION

-Except as described in this Notice, we will use and disclose your health information only with your written authorization.
-For example, we will only use and disclose your health information for the purposes of marketing and/or fundraising with your written authorization.
-Further, most psychotherapy notes may not be disclosed for any purpose, including treatment, payment or health care operations, without your written authorization.
-You may revoke an authorization in writing at any time.
-If you revoke an authorization, we will no longer use or disclose your health information for the purposes covered by that authorization, except where we have already relied on the authorization.
+Except as described in this Notice, we will use and disclose your health information only with your written Authorization (such as, for certain types of marketing, sale of your protected health information).
+For example, we will only use and disclose your health information for the purposes of marketing with your written Authorization.
+Further, most psychotherapy notes may not be disclosed for any purpose, including treatment, payment or health care operations, without your written Authorization.
+You may revoke an Authorization in writing at any time.
+If you revoke an Authorization, we will no longer use or disclose your health information for the purposes covered by that Authorization, except where we have already relied on the Authorization.

 IV.
 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION

-We are not required to agree to your requested restriction (except if you are competent you may restrict disclosures to family members or friends).
+We are not required to agree to your requested restriction EXCEPT (i) if you request that we not disclose certain medical information to your health insurer and that medical information relates to a health care product or service for which we otherwise have received payment in full from you or on your behalf (from someone other than your health insurer), then we must agree to the request unless the disclosure is otherwise required by law and (ii) if you are competent you may restrict disclosures to family members or friends.
 If we do agree to accept your requested restriction, we will comply with your request except as needed to provide you emergency treatment.

 Request Amendment.
 You have the right to request amendment of your health information maintained by UCF Health for as long as the information is kept by or for UCF Health.
 Your request must be made in writing and must state the reason for the requested amendment.